 “Behold, I will hasten my work in its time” (Doctrine and Covenants 88:73).

-As of August 2024, there are currently 350 temples dedicated, under construction, or announced and in the planning stage.
-Of these temples, President Nelson has announced 168 over only the last six years—48 percent of all the temples.
-And of the dedicated temples, as of August 2024, 96 percent have been dedicated during President Nelson’s lifetime.
+As of July 2025, there are currently 383 temples dedicated, under construction, or announced and in the planning stage.
+Of these temples, President Nelson has announced 200 over only the last seven years—52.4 percent of all the temples.
+In June 2025, he dedicated the Syracuse Utah Temple, which is the fifth new temple he’s dedicated since becoming an apostle and the 206th temple of the Church.

 The Church’s focus on temple work is a key fulfillment of the prophecy that “the hearts of the children shall turn to their fathers” before the Lord returns (see Doctrine and Covenants 2:1–3).